Table of Contents

 You will be awestruck by the breathtaking panoramas of some of the world’s tallest mountains.
 Moreover, seeing everything from a helicopter’s high vantage point is incredible.

 And although you might spend days on foot exploring the most magnificent landmark, you may as well take in the complete splendor of the base camp from above in a helicopter, soaking in the spectacular panoramic vistas from a bird’s eye viewpoint.

-Major highlights of the Heli tour
+Significant Highlights of the Heli Tour

 - Views of a varied landscape from above

-- Marvel at the sights of Machhapuchhre, Annapurna I and II, and many more peaks.
+- Marvel at the sights of Machhapuchhre, Annapurna I, and II, and many more peaks.

 - Walk through the peaceful valleys and take in the breathtaking scenery of the surrounding mountains.

 - Beautiful bird’s-eye view of the whole Pokhara Valley.

 - The dense rhododendron forests are seen from above.